 As for Kallen herself, she still had mixed feelings about celebrating her birthday, but for the time being she put those aside and focused on the moment.
 Right after she took her drink and somehow managed to hold it down without vomiting, the crowd began to chant "Speech!
 Speech!
 Speech!" much to Kallen's annoyance.
 Sighing in defeat, she eventually gestured for someone to hand her a microphone, before she began speaking to the crowd.

-"Thank you, thank you."
-Kallen smiled, feeling every bit like a clown in the middle of a circus act, but treading onward anyway.
+"Thank you, thank you," Kallen smiled, feeling every bit like a clown in the middle of a circus act, but treading onward anyway.
 "You'll have to forgive me if I'm not any good at this.
-I can fight off a knight giga fortress, but I can't give a speech to save my life."
+I can dodge bullets and fight off an overgunned knightmare, but I can't give a speech to save my life."

 A fair amount of laughter followed, signifying to Kallen that she was doing fine so far.
 "As I look around to your faces, I can't help but think of how much time has passed.
 Some of you have been with me since the beginning, back when my greatly missed elder brother was leading a small but dedicated resistance against Britannia; some of you came to know me years later upon the initial formation of the Black Knights as well as Zero Squadron; and the rest of you became my comrades in recent years, after the Devastation left both Japanese and Britannian alike abandoned and without hope."